Every cook needs a good knife

 - Place the whetstone on a Cutting board or any flat wood in your kitchen.

 - Keep the coarse face-up and remember to place the stone on a wet paper towel to reduce sliding.

 - Firmly grip the handle of your knife and hold the edge against the stone and ensure the stone is projected at 22 degrees from the blade.

 - Slide the blade back and forth against the whetstone.

 - Repeat this 10 times and flip the knife over and repeat the same process on the other edge of the knife.

 - Hone the edge with a sharpening steel and clean off any pieces of metals on the surface.

-The whetstone method preserves the life of usage of your blade.
-Less metals are likely to be ripped off thereby preventing damage.
+The whetstone method preserves the life of the usage of your blade.
+Fewer metals are likely to be ripped off thereby preventing damage.